-2.6 Tourism, Parks and Conservation Areas
+2.6 Tourism and Parks

 Lake Ontario's natural beauty has been valued by people for thousands of years and continues to be prized today.
 Millions of people visit the Lake Ontario Basin every year, contributing hundreds of millions of dollars to local economies.
-Two Canadian national parks, three U.S. national parks, dozens of state and provincial parks, national wildlife sanctuaries, and other protected areas enhance and protect the value of Lake Ontario and its watershed (Figure 6).
+Two Canadian national parks, three U.S. national park units, dozens of state and provincial parks, national wildlife sanctuaries, and other protected areas enhance and protect the value of Lake Ontario and its watershed.

 In addition to the recreational and wildlife viewing opportunities available in parks and other protected areas, the Lake Ontario Basin offers many other recreational activities.
 In the summer, sport fishing, swimming, surfing and other water sports, recreational boating, and birdwatching are popular.
-The Lake's long, beautiful beaches, for example at Sandbanks Provincial Park, Ontario, and Southwick Beach State Park, New York, are particularly popular in the summer months.
+The Lake's long, beautiful beaches, for example at Sandbanks Provincial Park, Ontario, and